iamovi/niceapp/README.md

 npm run boom
 ```

-run this command to build your App (.exe)
+run this command to build your App.

-- Now open `dist` dicrectory, you will see your `.exe` file.
+- Now open `dist` dicrectory, you will see your `App` file.
 KOOl?

 ---